akatsuki-co/algoacademy/src/docs/golang/HashTables.md

-import React from "react"
-import HighlightedMarkdown from "../../components/HighlightedMarkdown"

-const markdown = `
 ## Hash Tables

 ---

-A hash table is a data structure that maps keys to values.\n
+A hash table is a data structure that maps keys to values.

 - It is implemented with an array that uses a hash function to compute an index for its keys.
 - In the event that there is a collision (duplicate keys), there are several strategies that can be used to handle it:
   1. Separate chaining - a linked list (or other data structure) is used to store duplicate key/value pairs
   2. Open addressing - the next empty index in the array is used to store duplicate key/value pairs

 ---